epam/edp-ddm-bpms/README.md

 - x-b3-flags
 - b3

+##### Running the tests:

+* Tests could be run via maven command:
+    * `mvn verify` OR using appropriate functions of your IDE.

-### Local development
+### Local development:

+1. `application-local.yml` is configuration file for local development;
-1. create `low-code/mock-server` image:
+2. create `low-code/mock-server` image:
     * download [low-code/mock-server](https://gitbud.epam.com/mdtu-ddm/low-code-platform/mock/data-factory-mock-server) project
     * open `data-factory-mock-server` project folder then create a docker image: `mvn package -P docker`
-2. run docker compose: `docker-compose -f docker-compose-local.yml up`
+3. run docker compose: `docker-compose -f docker-compose-local.yml up`
+4. to interact with `digital signature ops` service, set `dso.url` variable as an environment variable or specify it in the configuration file;
+5. the application will be available on: http://localhost:8080
+6. logging settings (*level,pattern,output file*) specified in the configuration file;
+7. database settings (*driver-class-name,url,username,password*) specified in the configuration file:
+    * by default `postgresql`;
-3. run spring boot application using dev profile
+8. run spring boot application using 'local' profile:
-    * `mvn spring-boot:run -Drun.profiles=dev` OR using appropriate functions of your IDE.
+    * `mvn spring-boot:run -Drun.profiles=local` OR using appropriate functions of your IDE;
+9. to check how it works, use the `user process management` or `user task management` service.

+##### Logging:

+* `Default:`
+    * For classes with annotation RestController/Service, logging is enabled by default for all public methods of a class;
+* `To set up logging:`
+    * *@Logging* - can annotate a class or method to enable logging;
+    * *@Confidential* - can annotate method or method parameters to exclude confidential data from logs:
+        - For a method - exclude the result of execution;
+        - For method parameters - exclude method parameters;